Surprising Singapore: stop stopovers and stay a while…

 For your last day, however, I’d suggest heading back towards the airport, to the other side of Changi, to see the more rugged and remote side of Singapore.

 While there are actually quite a few islands off Singapore to explore, one of my favourites is Palau Ubin, so I’d suggest spending the day out there exploring nature.

 It is just a short ‘Bumboat’ (yep, you read that right) away from Changi Jetty which is near the airport.

-The island offers a wildlife haven within this country and is home to huge lizards, wild boar, otters and monkeys.
+These unique islands offers a wildlife haven within this country and is home to huge lizards, wild boar, otters and monkeys.

 Grab a bike for a few dollars and spend a couple of hours taking in the untouched greenery, the boardwalk over the ocean and explore the small village, known as a Kampung, to get a feel of what Singapore would have been like 60 years ago.
 The best bit?
 Island admission is free, and those Bumboats cost just a few dollars.
 You can even camp here overnight if you wish, although keep an eye out for the Giant Lizards!

 Once back in Changi you realise there is more than just the airport there, it’s a quiet, tree-filled area which again makes you think what Singapore could have been like before the tower blocks.
 Changi village has some quaint places to eat as well as coastal beach walks.

 Shopping and Souvenirs and Singapore Airport